 (Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

 After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
-This plugin does the same thing as unchecking the “convert to smilies” option that was available in those settings.
+This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.

 Visit the sites below for additional resources about HTML characters and symbols:

 Congratulations!
 Now you know how to add custom characters and symbols to your pages and posts.